 I reflected upon this for some time afterward, especially in regards to my feelings towards the ending of summer.
 Yes, there was a death of sorts, but an instantaneous rebirth that was about to take its place -- harvest.
 As we all begin to mentally prepare for the physical transformation ushered in by the fall, it is also an opportunity to consider how we define this moment of rebirth.
 In other words, as some of us participate in a literal harvest, how do we make optimal use of harvest in our personal lives within this cycle of change?

 The traditional meaning of harvest encompasses the gathering of crops that have ripened, yielding what has grown from the past season and essentially collecting and/or reaping that which was previously planted.
-Beyond the literal agricultural meaning and ritual celebrations of this term, the inevitable timing offerings us opportunity.

 You don't have to have a physical garden to participate in this process.
 Actually, it is best that you don't, so that perhaps you can be creative about your approach or ritual for your gathering.
 Are there any new projects or endeavors that you planted the seeds for that are now ripe for picking?
 Maybe your personal harvest and reaping centers around relationship-enjoying benefits from friendships, romances, etc., that you have planted or created, or the rebirth of a familiar relationship.